simerk/LeetCode-Pandas-Solutions/README.md

 Welcome! 👋

-This repository contains my solutions for LeetCode Database and Pandas problems using Python.
+This repository contains my solutions for LeetCode Pandas problems.

 Each solution includes: